SM09081991/ML-approach-for-decoding-ferroptosis-sensitivity/README.md

 Well-suited for analyzing a single gene, because it shows the direction and strength of association (positive or negative).

 Ideal for evaluating:
-“Does high expression of APOE increase or decrease ferroptosis sensitivity?”
+“Does high expression of "Gene1" increase or decrease ferroptosis sensitivity?”

 **Why Use Random Forest for Two or More Genes?**
 Random forest: